Texas killer granted clemency, halting scheduled execution

 The scheduled execution for Doyle Lee Hamm, however, was delayed as the U.S. Supreme Court considers his request to block the execution.

 Hamm, 61, was set to die at 6 p.m. for the 1987 shooting death of Alabama motel clerk Patrick Cunningham during a robbery.
+However, his execution was pushed back at the last minute and was later postponed because officials said there was not enough time to prepare him before the death warrant expired.

 The number of executions in the U.S. peaked at 98 in 1999 and has trended downward since.
 So far in 2018, three prisoners have been executed in the U.S, all in Texas.
 Last year, 23 prisoners were executed in the nation, three more than the previous year.